 The IDFG StreamNet subproject continued assistance with development of the Idaho Fish and Wildlife Information System (IFWIS), and was able to download data directly from the system in a single step in order to simplify standardization of the data and speed submission to the StreamNet database, saving significant time from the previous approach.
 The MFWP StreamNet subproject continued working with the Fish Division to scope and develop a new data management system.
-The ODFW StreamNet subproject continued work to construct a more efficient data management system for posting recovery population data to the ODFW Data Clearinghouse for distribution to StreamNet, the Salmon & Steelhead Recovery Tracker, NOAA and other management partners.
+The ODFW StreamNet subproject continued work to construct a more efficient data management system for posting recovery population data to the ODFW Data Clearinghouse, the Salmon & Steelhead Recovery Tracker, NOAA and other management partners.
 Oregon StreamNet staff also coordinated internally and externally to ensure priority Coordinated Assessments (CA) and recovery related efforts were addressed.
-ODFW regional coordination focused on NOAA TRT recovery population changes, regional information gathering requests, traditional data category definitions, overlapping population estimates, the StreamNet query system, and a proposed EPA Exchange Network Grant focused on bull trout.
-Some ODFW coordination occurred with other agencies, tribes, regional groups, non-profits, efforts outside the FWP, etc. beyond the CA process in CY-2016.
-The WDFW StreamNet subproject coordinated with the Biological Data Systems Program in WDFW on ongoing development of the Juvenile Migrant Exchange and the SCORE data delivery system, which will be able to serve data to StreamNet in the future.
+ODFW regional coordination focused on NOAA TRT recovery population changes, regional information gathering requests, data exchange standards, traditional data category definitions, and the StreamNet query system.
+The issue with overlapping population estimates was resolved through coordination with WDFW (Wenaha) and CTUIR (Grande Ronde, Umatilla, and Walla Walla StS and ChS populations).
+For now, ODFW will continue to provide these estimates.
+Some ODFW coordination occurred with other agencies, tribes, regional groups, non-profits, efforts outside the FWP, etc. beyond the CA process in CY-2017.
+The WDFW StreamNet subproject coordinated with the Biological Data Systems Program in WDFW on ongoing development of the Juvenile Migrant Exchange and the SCoRE data delivery system, which will be able to serve data to StreamNet in the future.

 StreamNet continued to coordinate with partner agencies to build systems with regional data sharing capability.
 The goal is to make it possible to harvest data directly for loading into StreamNet through automated means.
 When implemented, this will significantly speed the process of obtaining annual data updates, and allow our data stewards to expand to the acquisition of additional priority data types.
 The IDFG StreamNet subproject can currently accomplish this through their IFWIS database, which the Idaho StreamNet project helped to initiate and partially supports.
 The CA project is designed to build this capability in all the data source agencies for a few key indicators.
 StreamNet worked with the agencies to develop procedures for internal conversion of the data to regional standards through a DES, and developed an automated data dissemination approach modeled after the EPA Exchange Network approach.
-The ODFW StreamNet subproject enhanced their CA automated data exchange system to stay in sync with StreamNet CAX changes, increase robustness, implement new pre-submission validation rules, and only upload data which has been modified since the previous upload.
+The ODFW StreamNet subproject enhanced their CA automated data exchange system to stay in sync with StreamNet CAX changes, increase robustness, and implement new pre-submission validation rules.
 ODFW's application that loads CA from an Access database into a SQL database and then on to StreamNet via the StreamNet API was also updated and enhanced.
 WDFW is in the process of modifying their Salmonid Stock inventory (SaSI) to carry CA indicator data and deliver it to CA StreamNet aggregate databases using the StreamNet API.